Create or Update Benefit Enrollments for Employee Master Data Changes Job

 Reason for introducing this new job

-This approach slows down the jobs, affects the performance with respect to time.
-From time to time, it also makes the job fail due to memory consumption issues if the volume to be processed is too high for some customers based on their setup and number of employees.
+This approach slows down jobs, affecting the performance with respect to time.
+Occasionally, it also makes the job fail due to memory consumption issues if the volume to be processed is too high for some customers based on their setup and number of employees.

 How does this new job work?